Embedding Decomposition for Artifacts Removal in EEG Signals: Methods

-\subsubsection{Training Strategy}
+\subsubsection{Training strategy}

 We propose a new training strategy to facilitate the learning of the characteristic features from neural signals and artifacts (Fig.~\ref{fig:framework}(c)).
 Specifically, we designed three training cases with different input-to-output pairs: RawEEG-to-cleanEEG (case 1), cleanEEG-to-cleanEEG (case 2) and artifact-to-artifact (case 3).
 The indicator vector $v_{indicator}$ represents a specific training case.
 When the output is clean EEG, all elements of the indicator vector are set to 0 (i.e. cases 1 \& 2), otherwise all elements are set to 1 (i.e. case 3).
 DeepSeparator is trained in a supervised manner, with the Mean Square Error (MSE) between the outputs and the expected reconstructed clean EEG or artifacts as loss function.
 A major benefit of our training strategy is that both clean EEG and pure artifacts participate in the training of the model, so that the model can directly learn the distinguishable characteristics of clean EEG and artifacts.
-Compared with other DL models trained only in RawEEG-to-cleanEEG case~\cite{yang2018automatic,leite2018deep,sun2020novel,zhang2020eegdenoisenet,zhang2021novel}, our training strategy will facilitate learning and generalizability.
+Compared with other DL models trained only in RawEEG-to-cleanEEG case~\cite{yang2018automatic,leite2018deep,sun2020novel,zhang2020eegdenoisenet,zhang2021novel}, our training strategy will facilitate learning and generalizability. \re{To train the network, the Adam optimization algorithm is used, and the size of the minibatch and the initial learning rate are set to 2048 and 0.001.}